hakalakaro/pizza-restaurant-website/README.md

 Currently the ordering is not possible, but in the next update there will be a way to put items in the shopping cart and take the transaction all the way to the payment process.

+The site has responsivity and works in mobile.

 Techniques used in this project are: HTML, CSS, Javascript, PHP.